Dr. Zachary Rossetti: Friendship Matters: Providing Authentic Friendships For All

 This program, for parents of early elementary school and pre-school aged children, featured Dr. Leslie Campis, a local pediatric psychologist.
 In a very interactive session, she addressed different temperaments and what parents can do to anticipate challenges and facilitate transitions, whether it's a trip to the dentist, attending a summer camp, or returning to school in the fall.

-In this practical strategies seminar by Sarah Ward, MS, CCC/SLP, Co-Director of Cognitive Connections, parents will develop a solid understanding of what the executive function skills are and how they impact a student’s academic and personal performance.
-Ms. Ward is speaking with McCall faculty earlier in the day.
-This program is co-sponsored with the McCall Parents Association.
-Ms. Ward will teach parents:
+In this practical strategies seminar by Sarah Ward, MS, CCC/SLP, Co-Director of Cognitive Connections, parents developed a solid understanding of what the executive function skills are and how they impact a student’s academic and personal performance.
+This program was co-sponsored with the McCall Parents Association.
+Ms. Ward taught parents dozens of easy-to-implement strategies to improve motivation and task initiation, shared ideas to help children plan homework and long term projects/papers and taught how to coach children to think in an organized way.